envx-project/cli/README.md

-# envx cli v1.1.5
+# envx cli v2.0.0

 ## this CLI is in alpha and is not guaranteed to work

-(yes, it's alpha despite being v1.1.5)\
-Semver happens to hate me.

 Author: [@alexng353](https://github.com/alexng353)

 A very simple cli written for [envx-project/api](https://github.com/envx-project/api)

+## Migration from v1 to v2

+- envx config folder has been moved from `~/.config/envx` to `~/.config/envx/config.json`

+Please run `envx config migrate` to migrate your config file to the new format.

 <!-- ## Todo --> <!-- Who even wrote this? -->
 <!---->